sampackmit/database-take-home/solution.md

 [Describe how you analyzed the query patterns and what insights you found]

+I saw that there was an exponential decay in the

 ### Optimization Strategy

 [Explain your optimization strategy in detail]